UdiRuni/FuseLens/README.md

 **FuseLens** is a deep learning framework designed to detect and validate gene fusion breakpoints with high discriminative precision.
 By fine-tuning **HyenaDNA**—a genomic foundation model capable of processing sub-quadratic long context windows—FuseLens overcomes the limitations of traditional short-read alignment tools in identifying complex or repetitive fusion events.

+Review Article for the most up top date content.

 ---

 ## Key Features